-In a binder portfolio, highlight at least three activities from the appropriate project manual.
-Show basic activities and anything that extended these lessons.
-Include project book to explain activities.
-For 2nd and 3rd years in project include everything from all the previous years' work in portfolio and add section highlighting at least four additional activities per year.
+For 1st year enrolled in project: Exhibit a binder portfolio showcasing at least three activities from the project manual.
+Show basic activities and anything that extended lessons.
+For 2nd and 3rd years in project: Include everything from earlier years' work and add a section showcasing at least four additional activities per year.
 Use of page protectors is recommended.
-Include a card no larger than 4"x6" that explains how and why you completed this project and what you learned.

-Communications I (50368) Communications II (50368)

-Communications II (50368) Communication Clover Challenge
+Communications I (50368) Communications II (50368) Communications II (50368) Communication Clover Challenge